peterrz/odin-wi5/README.md

 the list of SSIDs or NETWORKS to be announced, and a list of applications that operate on that pool.

+** Odin client list (required when DHCP is not used) **

+If DHCP is not used, then the Odin controller is not able to hear the DHCP ACK packets, so it is not aware of the IPs of the clients.

+Therefore, if you are not using DHCP, then:

+- assign a static IP to each STA.
+These IPs must be in the same subnet as the wireless interface of the AP.

-For testing purposes, if you'd like to assign a static IP to a STA and have it connect to odin, you need to specify the STA's details in a file pointed to by this property.
+- you need to specify the STAs' details in a file pointed to by this property (ClientList).

-* `net.floodlightcontroller.odin.master.OdinMaster.clientList [optional]`

 So add to the `floodlightdefault.properties` file the next line:

 * `net.floodlightcontroller.odin.master.OdinMaster.clientList = odin_client_list`